stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 * modulo, factorability
 * asymmetric codes, the actual RSA procedure
-* it's hard to break but not impossible (give time estimations with _current_ technology)
+* it's hard to break but not impossible (time estimates with current technology)

 `2.` Quantum cryptography